-- The role of advisors are to guide and facilitate the work of chapter officers, their alumni advisors and governing councils, as well as their respective national organization leadership in striving for student and chapter excellence.
+- The role of advisors is to guide and facilitate the work of chapter officers, their alumni advisors, and governing councils, as well as their respective national organization leadership in striving for student and chapter excellence.
 As a unit, our office maintains accurate and comprehensive records on membership statistics, scholarship achievement and matters of conduct in partnership with the Office of Student Integrity.
 This information is utilized to encourage and influence positive change and promote recognition of accomplishments by fraternity and sorority members within the Georgia Tech Greek community.

-The Greek Affairs office is located within the Student Center Commons, in partnership with the Office of Student Engagement which is a part of the Division of Student Life.
-Anyone wishing to discuss issues related to the advisement of fraternities and sororities, or to voice any concerns or grievances in this regard, are encouraged to contact the director of the Greek Affairs, Dr. Jamison Keller at email@example.com.
-All concerns will be handled respectfully and responded to in a timely manner.
+The Office of Fraternity & Sorority Life is located within the Center for Student Engagement (410 Fourth Street, Bldg 216).
+Anyone wishing to discuss issues related to the advisement of fraternities and sororities, or to voice any concerns or grievances in this regard, are encouraged to contact the Assistant Dean and Director of Fraternity & Sorority Life, Dr. Jamison Keller at email@example.com; all concerns will be handled respectfully and responded to in a timely manner.